k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 # Integrating Secrets Management Services - Configuration

-Fabric supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself.
+Fabric also supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself, only their reference IDs are.

 In order to integrate any one of Fabric’s currently supported Secrets Management services, you should configure the config.ini file with the properties of the selected Secrets Management service, along with the access and permission details.